mys-lang/mys/README.rst

    assert v == 2

-A nicely formatted message is printed and the ``AssertionError`` error is raised if the condition is false.
+A nicely formatted message is printed and the ``AssertionError`` error is raised if the condition is not true.

 .. code-block:: text